 According to the Salesforce report, 61% of marketers agree that AI helps them hyper-personalize their campaigns, and 59% believe that AI increases their productivity.
 What’s more, almost half of high-performing marketers are already using AI in their everyday jobs, and another 25% expect to pilot an AI program within the next two years.

 At Albert™, we’re convinced that the AI revolution in marketing is already here, and that AI will be a defining force in the industry for years to come.
-Artificial intelligence can be confusing for the uninitiated, but in our Predictions for AI in Marketing in 2018 ebook, our AI experts outline a clear vision of how they think AI will shape the world of marketing over the course of this year — and why marketers should get on board before it’s too late.
+Artificial intelligence can be confusing for the uninitiated, but our AI experts can outline a clear vision for you of how they think AI will shape the world of marketing over the course of this year — and why marketers should get on board before it’s too late.